Irene Dunne: Personal life

-Dunne's father frequently told Dunne about his memories of traveling on bayous and lazy rivers.
+Dunne's father frequently told her about his memories of traveling on bayous and lazy rivers.
 Dunne's favorite family vacations were riverboat rides and parades, later recalling a voyage from St. Louis to New Orleans, and watching boats on the Ohio River from the hillside.
 She admitted, "No triumph of either my stage or screen career has ever rivaled the excitement of trips down the Mississippi on the riverboats with my father."

-Dunne was an avid golfer, playing the sport since high-school graduation; her husband and she often played against each other and she made a hole in one in two different games.
+Dunne was an avid golfer, playing the sport since high-school graduation; her husband and she often played against each other and twice she made a hole in one.
 They often socialized with Californian business people, but she was good friends with Loretta Young, Jimmy Stewart, Bob Hope, Rosalind Russell, Van Johnson, Ronald Reagan, Carole Lombard, and George Stevens Jr., and became godmother to Young's son, Peter.
-She and Charles Boyer's blossoming friendship in Love Affair seeped through the movie so strongly, they wrote essays about each other in the October issue of Photoplay.
+Her friendship with Charles Boyer in Love Affair was genuine off the set; they wrote essays about each other in the October issue of Photoplay.
 Dunne also bonded with Leo McCarey over numerous similar interests, such as their Irish ancestry, music, religious backgrounds, (Note: McCarey was a guilty lapsed Catholic, however.) and humor.
 School friends nicknamed her "Dunnie" and she was referred to as this in Madison High School's 1916 yearbook, along with the description "divinely tall and most divinely fair."
 John Cromwell, however, reportedly described her as "always [having] the look of a cat who had swallowed the canary."